awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-ssm-documents.md

 ### `AWS-ConfigureWindowsUpdate`<a name="patch-manager-ssm-documents-recommended-AWS-ConfigureWindowsUpdate"></a>

-Supports configuring basic Windows Update functions and using them to install updates automatically \(or to disable automatic updates\)\.
+Supports configuring basic Windows Update functions and using them to install updates automatically \(or to turn off automatic updates\)\.
 Available in all AWS Regions\.

 This SSM document prompts Windows Update to download and install the specified updates and reboot instances as needed\.
 Use this document with State Manager, a capability of AWS Systems Manager, to ensure Windows Update maintains its configuration\.
 You can also run it manually using Run Command, a capability of AWS Systems Manager, to change the Windows Update configuration\.

-The available parameters in this document support specifying a category of updates to install \(or whether to disable automatic updates\), as well as specifying the day of the week and time of day to run patching operations\.
+The available parameters in this document support specifying a category of updates to install \(or whether to turn off automatic updates\), as well as specifying the day of the week and time of day to run patching operations\.
 This SSM document is most useful if you don't need strict control over Windows updates and don't need to collect compliance information\.

 **Replaces legacy SSM documents: **
 + *None*